bepu/bepuphysics1/README.md

 The library uses its own math libraries for cross platform development.
 The demo applications rely on [monogame](http://www.monogame.net/).

 This repository contains the v1.X.X implementation of BEPUphysics that used to be hosted on [codeplex](https://bepuphysics.codeplex.com/).
-In the future, there will be another repository for the new v2.X.X implementation, which is pretty much a complete rewrite.
-Check out the [scratchpad repository](https://github.com/RossNordby/scratchpad) for some early bits and pieces.
+If you want some new fanciness, check out the [bepuphysics v2 repository](https://github.com/bepu/bepuphysics2).

 For discussions about BEPUphysics, please head to the [BEPUphysics forums](https://forum.bepuentertainment.com).